andreasfichtner/PencilSign-Support/index.md

 ### Your data

-PencilSign will not upload any data anywhere, unless to chose so by using the share button
+PencilSign will not upload any data anywhere, unless you choose to do so by using the share button.
+No usage data will be collected unless activated in iOS.

 ### Support or Contact